-[18:24] Neighbor access points is threat number 3.
+[18:24] Neighbor access points are threat number 3.
 This is where someone bypasses the legit business Wi-Fi and connects through an alternate SSID, perhaps to access an app that the business has banned.

-[19:17] Rogue clients are victim devices infected with malware that are waiting for the device to connect back to the network.
+[19:17] Rogue clients are victims of devices infected with malware that are waiting for the device to connect back to the network.

 [20:01] Threat number five is ad hoc connections.
 This is where someone connects through something like AirDrop to share files.
 Network admins lose visibility when filers are shared computer to computer.